 The Parent Company's primary risk management strategy is to reduce the Parent Company's exposure to changes in foreign exchange rates.
-In this regard, the Parent Company designated a layer of its JPY-denominated long-term loan (the "Hedging Instrument") to hedge the variability in the fair value arising from the translation of its investment in Toyota Motor Corporation (TMC) (the "Hedged Item") amounting to \(\frac{\text{\$\text{\$Y}}}{22.05}\) billion due to fluctuations in JPY/PHP foreign exchange (FX) rates.
+In this regard, the Parent Company designated a layer of its JPY-denominated long-term loan (the "Hedging Instrument") to hedge the variability in the fair value arising from the translation of its investment in Toyota Motor Corporation (TMC) (the "Hedged Item") amounting to \$22.05 billion due to fluctuations in JPY/PHP foreign exchange (FX) rates.
 The hedged risk is the variability in the fair value arising from the translation of the investments (the Hedged Items) due to fluctuations in JPY/PHP FX rates (foreign currency risk).
-The hedged item is the variability in the fair value arising from the translation of the investments (the Hedged Items) due to foreign currency risk.
-The hedging instrument is the of \(\frac{\text{\$\text{\$Y}}}{22.05}\) billion layer of the principal amount of its long-term loan with various lenders.
+The hedged item is the variability in the fair value arising from the translation of the investments (the Hedged Items) due to fluctuations in strument is the of \$22.05 billion layer of the principal amount of its long-term loan with various lenders.
 The terms of the hedging relationships will end in July 2024.
 The effectiveness of hedging relationship is tested prospectively.
-All designated hedging relationships were sufficiently effective as of December 31, 2021 and 2020.
+All designated hedging relationships were sufficiently effective as of December 31, 2022 and 2021.

 Economic relation between the hedged item and the hedging instrument was qualitatively tested by matching their critical terms.
-The hedged items create a foreign currency risk on the translation of investments amounting to ¥22.05 billion while the hedging instruments create the exact offset of this risk.
+The hedged items create a foreign currency risk on the translation of investments amounting to \$22.05 billion while the hedging instruments create the exact offset of this risk.
 Since the critical terms of the hedged item and hedging instrument matched, a clear economic relationship was established.
 The Parent Company's and the counterparty's credit risk were monitored for adverse changes.
 The Parent Company assessed that the risk associated with them and the counterparty is considered minimal, at inception, and during the year and did not dominate the value changes that result from the economic relationship.
 The hedge ratio for hedge accounting purposes is 1:1 or 100% since only a layer of the long-term loan which exactly matches the notional amount of the hedged item was designated as hedging instrument.